top of page

 MVG headshot.jpg

-Among her current projects include Lead with Exports, a campaign aimed at boosting the number of American exporters launching in 2024 and modeled on Lead with Languages, a campaign she conceived and spearheaded for the American Council on Foreign Languages (ACTFL) to boost foreign language education in the United States.
-She is also executive producer of a documentary series in development centered on African creatives.
+Among CCGlobal's current projects include Lead with Exports, a campaign aimed at boosting the number of American exporters launching in 2025 and modeled on Lead with Languages, a campaign she conceived and spearheaded for the American Council on Foreign Languages (ACTFL) to boost foreign language education in the United States.

-Michelle has a BA in West European Studies from the College of William & Mary.
-The daughter of a US diplomat, she was raised in France, Morocco, Lebanon, and Algeria and speaks French and Italian.
-She sits on the board of the Africa International Film Festival (AFRIFF) and served on the board of the Global Film Initiative, Advisory Board of Business for Diplomatic Action, and the William & Mary Arts Entertainment Council.
+She has a BA in West European Studies from the College of William & Mary.
+The daughter of a US diplomat and an Italian mother, she was born in Suriname, raised in France, Morocco, Lebanon, and Algeria and speaks French and Italian.
+She is a pro bono advisor to the Zanzibar International Film Festival (ZIFF) and served on the board of the Global Film Initiative, Advisory Board of Business for Diplomatic Action, and the William & Mary Arts Entertainment Council.

 Jefferson%20Memorial%20with%20cherry%20blossoms%2C%20Washington%2C%20D.C.%20Color%20transp